Deferring Income into 2021

 QSEHRA: A new and increasingly popular option, the qualified small employer health reimbursement arrangement (QSEHRA) is a new HRA created by Congress in December 2016.
 With a QSEHRA, businesses offer employees a monthly allowance of tax-free money.
 Employees then choose and pay for health care, potentially including insurance policies, and the business reimburses them up to their allowance amount.
 All reimbursements are free of payroll tax for the business and its employees can be free of income tax if the employee has MEC.
 The QSEHRA is often the best choice for small businesses: It allows businesses to set their own budgets while employees can purchase health care that’s tailored to fit their exact needs.

 Health Care Reporting: 2021 Forms 1095-C, 1095-B, 1094-C and 1094-B are due in early 2021.
 Paper filings are due February 29, 2022, or March 31, 2022, if filing electronically.
 Employee statements are due February 1, 2022.

 Temporary allowance of full deduction for business meals: The Act temporarily allows a 100% business expense deduction for meals (rather than the current 50%) if the expense is for food or beverages provided by a restaurant.
 This provision is effective for expenses incurred after Dec 31, 2020 and expires at the end of 2022.

 Certain charitable contributions deductible by nonitemizers: The Act extends and modifies the $300 charitable deduction for nonitemizers for 2021 and increases the maximum amount that may be deducted to $600 for married couples filing jointly.
-Note that for tax year 2020, $300 is the maximum allowed per tax return, regardless of filing status.
 The Sec.
 6662 penalty is increased from 20% to 50% of the underpayment for taxpayers who overstate this deduction.